octue/octue-sdk-python/docs/source/datafile.rst

 Work with local and cloud data
 ------------------------------
 Working with a datafile is the same whether it's local or cloud-based.
-It's also almost identical to using the built-in python ``open`` function.
+It's also almost identical to using `python built-in open function <https://docs.python.org/3/library/functions.html#open>`_.
 For example, to write to a datafile:

 .. code-block:: python